jakubro/profile.d-nvm/README.md

 3. Sets up the NVM_DIR environment variable
 4. Loads nvm and its bash completion on shell initialization

-## Requirements

-- Git (automatically installed by profile.d if missing)
-- curl (automatically installed by profile.d if missing)

 ## Contributing

 If you would like to contribute to this project, please feel free to submit a pull request or open an issue for